glhrmv/teeko/docs/interim_report.md

 \pagebreak

-# Game logic
+## Game board

-## Board definition
+### Definition

 The game board will be defined internally as a list of lists.
 Each element of the outer list represents a row in the board, with each element of a row corresponding to a cell, i.e., a position on the board.
 Here are some examples of board states:

 ~~~prolog